Ingravido/rv-alphabet/README.md

 Source: https://www.ics.uci.edu/~pattis/ICS-33/lectures/complexitypython.txt

-(technically we can complicate things on that hash as with creating a lot of collisions that could force actions perform a linear scan, and thus perform as `O(n), but cases should be extremely rare)
+(technically we can complicate things on that hash as with creating a lot of collisions that could force hash to do a linear scan, and thus perform as `O(n), but cases should be extremely rare)

 So simplifying per language or architecture details, we can conclude algorithm has a running time of `O(n) + O(n)` which equals to `O(n + s)`